rustyhu/min_emacs.d/README.md

-# emacs.d for minimalist
+# An emacs.d configuration at a minimum

-Rusty GNU Emacs configuration, with ideas:
-- KISS as much as possible;
+- KISS as much as possible.
-- Keep general(such as cross-platform, GNU Emacs is cross-platform by itself, keep along with it);